prabakaranauc/MATLAB_ML/Skin Cancer Classification/README.md

 - Image Processing Toolbox

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0 - see the [GNU General Public License v3.0](LICENSE) file for details.